Reusing Historical Structures: Longsdorf Barn

 Marion Farmhouse

 New siding installed over the SIPS envelope and its restored original slate roof.
 We recreated the new cupola based on old photographs.
+The kids love it.

 The new cupola is now a childrens’ playroom (as soon as the Columbus Dispatch leaves).